 The pH of the bloodstream, which is a measure of acidity, is another important area of kidney physiology.
 The kidney regulates this acidity by excreting excessive hydrogen ions and the selective secretion and reabsorption of bicarbonate.

 The kidneys secrete a hormone called erythropoeitin into the bloodstream.
 This hormone circulates to the bone marrow and stimulates it to produce red blood cells.
 A lack of adequate levels of this hormone will cause anemia.
 Toxic waste products that build up in the bloodstream decrease the life span of a typical red blood cell, further exacerbating the anemia.
 And, as you already learned above in hormone regulation, the fibrous bones have less bone marrow.
 There can even be clotting problems due to a low number of platelets.

 Over the course of days, weeks, or months, normal nephrons get replaced with scar tissue, and become nonfunctional.
-When this occurs to approximately 75% of the nephrons the kidneys no longer have the ability to respond to the needs of the body.
+In chronic kidney disease (CKD) this scar tissue is a result of excess phosphorous.
+When this scar tissue occurs to approximately 75% of the nephrons the kidneys no longer have the ability to respond to the needs of the body.
 There is no longer any reserve, and all of the remaining nephrons are working full time.
 These remaining nephrons swell (called hypertrophy) to adapt to this increased workload.
 This allows them to adapt and selectively excrete or reabsorb important nutrients.